 In the late 1940s noir was all the rage.
 Raoul Walsh had directed Pursued for Warners in 1947, an outstanding noir Western with Robert Mitchum (you can imagine Walsh saying to Jack Warner, “You want noir?
 I can do noir”) and in ’49 it was Joel McCrea’s turn.

 Now don’t get me wrong, I’m a real McCrea fan.
 In fact I think he was one of the greatest Western stars.
 I love his work.
 But he was always the gentle, quietly-spoken type of hero.
 When nobly establishing Manifest-Destiny transcontinental links (Wells Fargo, Union Pacific) or representing great western figures (Buffalo Bill, The Virginian, Wyatt Earp, Bat Masterson) McCrea was always thoughtful, soft-spoken, quiet and, well, decent.
 And he doesn’t really cut it as a badman organizing a heist, even the good badman of Western legend.
 It needed Mitchum menace, a bit of steel.
 I think.
-In fact Walsh first thought of Wayne for the part.
+In fact Walsh first thought of John Wayne for the part.
+Not sure how that would have gone.
 But he did a great job managing McCrea.
 In Colorado Territory Joel was excellent as always and a joy to watch.
 He plays a crook tired of it all, rather reserved, who wants to get out of the game after “one last job” (which you sense will indeed be his last).
 He displayed far more thoughtful sensitivity than Wayne would have showed.

 And Walsh was so good at Western action scenes.